kera-cudmore/TheQuizArms/README.md

 #### First Time Visitor Goals

 * I want to take part in a pub quiz online and improve my general knowledge.
 I want to be able to play at any time, anywhere.
+* I want the site to be responsive to my device.
+* I want the site to be easy to navigate.

 #### Returning Visitor Goals